Skip to Main Content Go to Sitemap

 If you do not have a transcript from your current year, one from your previous year would be acceptable (i.e. you are in third year but send second year marks).

-This is at the discretion of each scientist.
-Please contact the scientist(s) in advance of submitting a full application to ask.
+This is at the discretion of each researcher.
+Please contact the researcher(s) in advance of submitting a full application to ask.

 You may address your reference letter to: SickKids Hiring Manager.